Plain summary

 Layered Architecture

-AI systems that recommend, select, or refer businesses operate across multiple distinct layers.
+AI systems and autonomous agents that recommend, select, or refer businesses operate across multiple distinct layers.
 Each layer serves a different function and operates on different inputs.
 Conflating these layers leads to misapplied optimization efforts.

-The AI optimization stack, from foundational to surface, consists of four layers: Selection, Representation, Influence, and Retrieval/Ranking.
+The AI optimization stack, from foundational to surface, consists of five layers: Selection, Representation, two parallel Influence paths (AEO and GEO), and Retrieval/Ranking.
 Each layer depends on the layers beneath it.
+The two influence paths operate simultaneously through different channels.

 Selection Layer